Community Fibre vs BT broadband

 Community Fibre is a dedicated London broadband provider, while BT has in the past been the UK incumbent, making the pair interesting rivals to compare.

-Community Fibre offer cheap but fast full fibre broadband connections specifically in London.
+Community Fibre offer cheap, but fast, full fibre to the home broadband connections in and around London.

-Meanwhile BT are the UK's largest provider, covering 93% of the UK and 92% of London, while their full fibre network has so far reached around 860,000 of homes in London, slightly more than Community Fibre's footprint of 624,800 homes.
+Meanwhile, BT are the UK's largest provider, covering 93% of the UK and 92% of London, while their full fibre network has so far reached around 34% of the capital.

-While these two providers are markedly different, we'd lean towards Community Fibre over BT simply because of their cheaper prices at around half that charged by BT.
+While these two providers are markedly different, we'd lean towards Community Fibre over BT, as their prices are almost half that of BT across all package tiers.

 london city